Hopp til hovedinnhold

 For more details about the mapping language, see Mapping concepts.

-Single datapoint in a message
+Single data point in a message

-The section below describes how to set up set up data formats using a broker where the data comes in as values, and the topic indicates which sensor generated the value.
+The section below describes how to set up data formats using a broker where the data comes in as values, and the topic indicates which sensor generated the value.
 For example, if you have a sensor that publishes the message

 23.5

 on the topic /myhouse/groundfloor/livingroom/temperature and you want to map this to a target in CDF.
-In this example, the data is ingested as a datapoint in a time series, where the content is the value, the time the message was received as the timestamp, and the topic path as the external ID of the time series.
+In this example, the data is ingested as a data point in a time series, where the content is the value, the time the message was received as the timestamp, and the topic path as the external ID of the time series.

 These are the input objects for defining the format: